Micky Cummins

 Michael Thomas Cummins (born 1 June 1978) is an Irish former professional footballer.

 As a player, he was a midfielder from 1996 to 2014.
 He started his career with Middlesbrough in 1996, where he stayed for four years.
-In 2000, he moved on to Port Vale, and made over 250 appearances for the club in a six-year stay, picking up a Football League Trophy winners medal in 2001.
-Between 2006 and 2008 he was signed to Darlington, and in 2008 he joined Rotherham United.
-Two years later he transferred to Grimsby Town, before he joined Gateshead in May 2011.
-Over the course of his career he scored 67 goals in 588 league and cup appearances.
+In 2000, he moved on to Port Vale and made over 250 appearances for the club in a six-year stay, picking up a Football League Trophy winners medal in 2001.
+Between 2006 and 2008, he was signed to Darlington, and in 2008 he joined Rotherham United.
+Two years later, he transferred to Grimsby Town before he joined Gateshead in May 2011.
+He scored 67 goals in 588 league and cup appearances throughout his career.
 He has also appeared for the Republic of Ireland under-21 team and played all of Ireland's five games at the 1997 FIFA World Youth Championship.

-He turned to coaching after retiring as a player, and twice took charge as caretaker-manager at Gateshead.
-He worked as a coach at the club before taking up a coaching role at York City from 2019 to 2021.
+After retiring as a player, he turned to coaching and twice took charge as caretaker manager at Gateshead.
+He coached at the club before taking up a coaching role at York City from 2019 to 2021.

 Club career

 Middlesbrough

 Cummins began his professional career as a trainee with Middlesbrough in 1996.
 He made his Premier League debut under Bryan Robson on 16 May 1999, playing the full ninety minutes of a 4–0 defeat to West Ham United at Upton Park.
 He made his second appearance off the bench on 26 February 2000, in a goalless draw at the Riverside Stadium.
+He later said "I was just a squad player.
+I was never treated as a person or an individual".